organi2e/C3v2015/README.md

 C³, Chained-Cauchy-Cell.
 An implementation of probabilistic multi-layered perceptron.
 All connection weights and biases depend on [Stable distribution](https://wikipedia.org/wiki/Stable_distribution).
+The signal propagation gets randomly determined.
-In current case, they depend on [Cauchy distribution](https://wikipedia.org/wiki/Cauchy_distribution).
+In current implementation, they depend on [Cauchy distribution](https://wikipedia.org/wiki/Cauchy_distribution).

 Their cells can take only binary states, 0 and 1, meaning NOT FIRED and FIRED,
 similat to general multi-layered perceptron.